Loading

 Both of these apps are running on top of large language models (LLMs)—they're not trained identically, but the accuracy will be subjective no matter how you slice it.
 Here are a few examples highlighting the quirks in accuracy.

 Both apps flag different unknown words or misspellings.
-For example, ProWritingAid flags "underworked" as a misspelling and suggests "under-worked" as a replacement.
+For example, ProWritingAid flags "burndown" as a misspelling and suggests "burn-down" or "turndown" as a replacement:

 Grammarly, on the other hand, thinks it's spelled correctly: